Mercedes-Benz 7G-Tronic transmission: Specifications

-Basic concept

-Progress is reflected in 7 forward gears out of 11 main components, compared to 5 forward gears out of 9 main components.
-This turns out the design as advanced compared to its predecessor but less economical compared to its competitors.
-It uses no bands nor sprag clutches.
-It is fully electronic controlled.
-Torque converter lock-up can operate in all 7 forward gears.

-Gear ratios

-Gears functionality
+Operating Modes

+Regular

 In normal condition it sequentially shift gears, but if required it can skip some gears, that are: 7 to 5, 6 to 2, 5 to 3 and 3 to 1.

-For 6 or 8 cylinder gasoline engines and if sport mode is not selected, transmission will start in 2nd gear.
-Also, if it is an offroad vehicle, if low range is selected, it will start in 2nd gear too.
+On vehicles with 6 or 8 cylinder engines with comfort mode engaged, as well as on off-road vehicles with low range selected, the transmission will always use 2nd gear as initial gear.

-If emergency mode is activated, like when an electric fault or another critical fault occurs, the 6th gear is selected by default (all solenoids off).
+„Limp-Home Mode“

+If the transmission control unit senses a critical fault during driving, it will activate an emergency operating mode: Upon hydraulic failures, it will stop shifting gears and permanently retain the currently selected gear; if the failure can be pinpointed to one of the internal hydraulic control valves, the transmission will continue shifting but stop using the affected gear(s).
+Upon electrical failure, the transmission shifts to 6th gear.
+If the critical fault persists after the vehicle is stopped and the engine restarted, only 2nd gear and reverse gear #2 are available.

 AMG SpeedShift

 AMG SpeedShift TCT

 The TCT transmission is essentially the 7G-Tronic automatic transmission including "Torque Converter Technology".
 Sporty, performance-oriented version with the same gear ratios.
 First used in 2005 Mercedes-Benz SLK 55 AMG.

-In 2007, 7G-Tronic transmission with AMG SPEEDSHIFT was also called '7G-Tronic Sport'.
+In 2007, 7G-Tronic transmission with AMG SpeedShift was also called '7G-Tronic Sport'.

 AMG SpeedShift MCT

 Mercedes-AMG developed the 7-speed MCT "Multi Clutch Technology" planetary automatic transmission.
 The MCT transmission is essentially the 7G-Tronic automatic transmission without a torque converter.
 Instead of a torque converter, it uses a compact wet startup clutch to launch the car from a stop and also supports computer-controlled double-clutching.
 The MCT (Multi-Clutch Technology) acronym refers to a planetary (automatic) transmission's multiple clutches and bands for each gear.

-The MCT is fitted with four drive modes: “C” (Comfort), “S” (Sport), “S+” (Sport plus) and “M” (Manual) and boasts 100 millisecond shifts in "M" and "S+" modes.
-MCT-equipped cars are also fitted with the new AMG DRIVE UNIT with an innovative Race Start function.
-The AMG DRIVE UNIT is the central control unit for the AMG SPEEDSHIFT MCT 7-speed sports transmission and all driving dynamics functions.
+The MCT is fitted with 4 drive modes: "C" (Comfort), "S" (Sport), "S+" (Sport plus) and "M" (Manual) and boasts 0.1 second shifts in "M" and "S+" modes.
+MCT-equipped cars are also fitted with the new AMG Drive Unit with an innovative Race Start function.
+The AMG Drive Unit is the central control unit for the AMG SpeedShift MCT 7-speed sports transmission and all driving dynamics functions.
 The driver can change gears either using the selector lever or by nudging the steering-wheel shift paddles.
 The new Race start Function is a launch control system that enables the driver to call on maximum acceleration while ensuring optimum traction of the driven wheels.

-It is available on the 2009 SL 63 AMG and E63 AMG, and will be used for the 2011 S 63 AMG and CL 63 AMG, and the 2012 CLS 63 AMG and C 63 AMG.

-Compulsory on the 2014 AMG CLS63 and E63 models, as well as their "S--Model" variants.
+It is available on the 2009 SL 63 AMG and E 63 AMG, and will be used for the 2011 S 63 AMG and CL 63 AMG, and the 2012 CLS 63 AMG and C 63 AMG.
+Compulsory on the 2014 CLS 63 and E 63 AMG models, as well as their "S--Model" variants.
 Improved with the release of the 2015 model year, by decreasing the lag time between shifts.